sirech/traefik-test/README.markdown

 - *Discovery*: Traefik picks new applications automatically: When you start one of the example apps it appears in the ui automatically
 - *Routing*: Traefik sends requests based on the configuration, which is passed through labels.
 No restart in `traefik` itself is needed for this
+- *Password Access for the admin interface*: It is generated through `htpasswd`

+## Open Questions

+- Authentication: Can you do auth by sending the request to a SAML provider through the `auth.forward` directive?

+## Pending

+- Dynamic update of the `traefik.toml`